 Students who qualify for the W&L Promise will receive, at minimum, a grant equal to the full cost of tuition at W&L. In addition, families who qualify for the W&L Promise will also receive total financial aid packages consisting of grant and work-study awards, which, in combination, with the W&L Promise, will meet their full demonstrated need.

 Do I need to reapply each year to qualify for the W&L Promise?

 Yes, you will need to submit the complete institutional need-based grant application each year.

 Beginning in the Fall of 2014, the W&L Promise will be available to all undergraduate students, including members of the Class of 2018.

 What does "Full Demonstrated Need" mean?

-Upon receipt of a complete financial aid application from your family, the financial aid office will review your family finances and through institutional evaluation determine your estimated family contribution (EFC.)
+Upon receipt of a complete institutional need-based grant application from your family, the financial aid office will review your family finances and through institutional evaluation determine your estimated family contribution (EFC.)
 Your family's "Full Demonstrated Need" is the difference between your institutional EFC and the W&L cost of attendance.